Skip to content

-Full task CRUD with rich text descriptions, 7 statuses, 4 priorities, dependencies, time tracking, and file attachments all visible across 6 view modes that fit how your team actually works.
+Full task CRUD with rich text, 7 statuses, 4 priorities, dependencies, time tracking, and attachments across 6 view modes.

 How it works